cnelson20/cx16os/docs/system_hooks.md

 - None

-Releases the calling program's hook on CHROUT calls, if it has one Returns 0 on success, non-zero on failure
+Releases the calling program's hook on CHROUT calls, if it has one
+Returns 0 on success, non-zero on failure in .A

 ---